-As of December 31, 2022, the REIT owned all of the issued and outstanding Class A LP Units and members of the Dilawri Group owned all of the 9,327,487 issued and outstanding Class B LP Units.
+As of December 31, 2023, the REIT owned all of the issued and outstanding Class A LP Units and members of the Dilawri Group owned all of the 9,327,487 issued and outstanding Class B LP Units.
 The General Partner has a general partner interest in the Partnership (the "GP Interest").
-As of December 31, 2022, the 9,327,487 Class B LP Units represented an approximate 19.0% effective interest in the REIT, assuming all of the Class B LP Units are exchanged for Units on a one-for-one basis.
+As of December 31, 2023, the 9,327,487 Class B LP Units represented an approximate 19.0% effective interest in the REIT, assuming all of the Class B LP Units are exchanged for Units on a one-for-one basis.

 The Class B LP Units are, in all material respects, economically equivalent to the Units on a per unit basis, subject to certain anti-dilution adjustments.
 The Class B LP Units are exchangeable on a one-for-one basis (subject to certain anti-dilution adjustments) for Units at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" or "real estate investment trust" under the Tax Act or cause or create significant risk that the REIT would be subject to tax under paragraph 122(1)(b) of the Tax Act and subject to satisfaction of conditions set out therein.
-On April 28, 2022, the Dilawri Group exchanged 605,766 Class B LP Units for an equal number of Units in accordance with the terms of the Limited Partnership Agreement.